Famine

 • Develop strategies to mitigate future disasters in partnership with well-established, well-connected actors in famine-prone communities.

-• Invest in agricultural technologies and methods of bolstering crops without harming the environment.
+• Invest in agricultural technologies and methods of bolstering crops that reduce environmental harms.
 Rotation of crops, for example, can help prevent the degradation of soil.

 • Invest in innovative food storage and distribution systems.
 Famine does not necessarily mean no one has food; it may mean that some have food and some do not, but a lack of communication and/or access prevents food from reaching those most in need.

-• Support the scaling up of climate resilience across food systems, including investing in climate-smart agricultural practices and solutions to move toward adaptation and respond to the effects of climate change.
+• Support the scaling up of climate resilience across food systems, including investing in climate-smart agricultural practices and solutions to adapt and respond to the effects of climate change.

 • Be mindful of early warning systems of food insecurity and famine.
 Maintain a proactive stance by monitoring the next possible crises using resources such as FEWS NET.